jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

     return loss, grads
 ```

+> Use softmax cost to train the network.

 #### Making prediction

 To generate captions automatically, we will use the CNN to generate image features and map it to $$ h_0 $$ with $$ W_{proj} $$.